Gyroporus borealis and smithii, f/k/a castaneus (“Chestnut Bolete”)

 Tells: Stem stuffed with ““cotton” & hollow when old.”
 Flesh is hard and brittle.
 Brown cap edges often split & flare w/age.

 Other Information: DNA testing tells us the U.S. has two lookalike species, borealis in the north and smithii in the south.
-The two are indistinguishable for practical purposes.
+The two are indistinguishable for practical purposes, with the northern one usually having bigger pores (when mature) and a slightly redder hue.

 Science Notes: DNA evidence has divided the classic European species (G. castaneus) away from its American counterpart, which has itself been divided into versions: G. borealis (which grows in northern regions) and G. smithii (which grows to the south).
 There is, of course, a massive area of overlap where both species grow.